pitt-crc/Jupyter-Authenticator/README.md

 ## How It Works

-The authentication plugin checks HTTP header values from incoming authentication requests and routes users based on the associated header values.
+The authentication plugin checks HTTP header values for incoming authentication requests and routes users based on the associated header values.
 The name of the inspected headers and the routing destination are configurable via the standard Jupyter config file.